d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 the [github](https://github.com/lbernail/dockercon2017) repository.
 All the default configuration (in particular the region to use) is in variables.tf.
-You will need to give a value to the key_pair variable, either using the command line (tf apply -var key_pair=demo) or by modifying the variables.tf file.
+You will need to give a value to the key_pair variable, either using the command line (terraform apply -var key_pair=demo) or by modifying the variables.tf file.
 The three instances are configured with userdata: consul and docker are installed and started with the good options, an entry is added to /etc/hosts so consul resolves into the IP address of the consul server.
 When connecting to consul or docker servers, you should use the public IP addresses (given in terraform outputs).

 ### Creating an Overlay
 We can now create an overlay network between our two Docker nodes: